Springe direkt zu Inhalt

 6. Editing the Archive Materials

-Claims for damages against the Operator independent of the legal basis are excluded unless the Operator, his/her legal representative or vicarious agent have acted deliberately or with gross negligence.
-The aforementioned limitation of liability does not apply to damage compensation claims stemming from injury to life, limb or health of a human being or the assumption of a guarantee as to condition or of fraudulent concealment of defects that result from the Operator.
-The Foundation and the Operator are not liable for the statements made in the interviews.
+Claims for damages against FU Berlin are excluded, regardless of legal grounds, unless FU Berlin, its legal representatives, or employees have acted with intent or gross negligence.
+This limitation of liability does not apply to claims for damages resulting from injury to life, limb, or health or the assumption of a guarantee of quality or fraudulent concealment of defects.
+FU Berlin is not liable for statements made in the interviews.